marjon-call/SmartSecRiddles/write_ups/3_IKnowYulNeverHackThis.md

     }
 ```

 We now know the proper way to update the winnings array.
-Although, addmitidley, there are far more efficient ways to do so for this particular function.
+Although, admittedly, there are far more efficient ways to do so for this particular function.

-The issue with the version in the else statment (the flow if the red team is the winning team) stems from missing the following line of code:
+The issue with the version in the else statement (the flow if the red team is the winning team) stems from missing the following line of code:
 ```
 mstore( location, length )
 ```